flashboss/liferay-xml-native-patch/README.md

 1- Open the setenv.sh file inside ${home.liferay}/tomcat-8.0.32/bin and add the following properties in the CATALINA_OPTS:
 -Djavax.xml.validation.SchemaFactory:http://www.w3.org/2001/XMLSchema=com.sun.org.apache.xerces.internal.jaxp.validation.XMLSchemaFactory -Djavax.xml.parsers.DocumentBuilderFactory=com.sun.org.apache.xerces.internal.jaxp.DocumentBuilderFactoryImpl -Djavax.xml.parsers.SAXParserFactory=com.sun.org.apache.xerces.internal.jaxp.SAXParserFactoryImpl

-2- Liferay DXP 7.0 has a bad error because it cablates the old xerces libraries in the services code.
+2- Liferay 7.0 DXP SP7 has a bad error because it wires the old xerces libraries in the services code.
 So you need a patch to add in the ${home.liferay}/tomcat-8.0.32/webapps/ROOT/WEB-INF/lib folder.
 The patch can be can be found here

 3- build the patch through the command: mvn install and copy in the lib tomcat folder